 Musically, Operation: Mindcrime is firmly rooted in the twin heavy metal guitar attack of Chris DeGarmo and Michael Wilton.
 The band is arguably at the height of its technical prowess here, as DeGarmo and Wilton play off one another not only in trade-off and harmonized leads, but to create huge chords as well.

 "One area where DeGarmo and Wilton particularly distinguish themselves is in the orchestration of their rhythm parts," said John Walker of Dinosaur Rock Guitar.
-"Their approach is closest to Tipton and Downing's: two players using dissimilar tones and different chord inversions to separate themselves in the mix.
+"Their approach is closest to [Judas Priest's Glen] Tipton and [K.K.]
+Downing's: two players using dissimilar tones and different chord inversions to separate themselves in the mix.
 But DeGarmo and Wilton take this approach further by combining two different chords to create one complex chord.
 When they do this, DeGarmo normally takes the lower part, and Wilton stacks a higher part over the top of it.
 This is hard to do without creating sonic mud.
 But by separating their sounds spatially and using different timbres, they achieve definition."

 To help further that definition between the two players, the guitars of DeGarmo and Wilton are at times separated in the mix, with DeGarmo appearing in one channel, and Wilton the other (specifically on trade-off solos).
 Each play to their collective and individual strengths on Operation: Mindcrime, with Wilton handling some of the more aggressive leads ("Speak," "Revolution Calling," "The Needle Lies," etc.), while DeGarmo provides solos for the more emotive songs ("The Mission," "Suite Sister Mary").
 The two harmonize or trade-off on most of the others.